 Gain the latest skills and knowledge to make a positive impact.

 Learn the skills and strategies that are in demand by today's companies.
-The Bachelor of Science in Business Administration in Human Resource Management at California University of Pennsylvania will provide you with the tools to respond effectively in a dynamic, ever-changing future.
-In the bachelor's degree in business administration program, you will complete business core courses for a strong foundation in addition to human resources-specific courses.
+The Bachelor of Science in Business Administration in Human Resource Management will provide you with the tools to respond effectively in a dynamic, ever-changing future.
+In the bachelor's degree in business administration program, you will complete business core courses for a strong foundation, in addition to human resources-specific courses.

 Learn practical applications of human resource management.

-Undergraduate human resource management majors complete 27 credits.
-In human resource management courses, student examine such areas as organizational behavior, labor relations and compensation management.
+Undergraduate HR management majors complete 27 credits.
+In human resource management courses, students examine such areas as organizational behavior, labor relations and compensation management.
 Students learn about major management issues that arise in manpower planning, recruitment, selection, development, compensation and appraisal of employees in various organizations.

-The business administration program puts significant emphasis on building quantitative, critical thinking and analytical skills.
-Students graduate not only with a demonstrated competence in their subject area, but also with the ability and tools to apply that knowledge.
+All of Cal U's business administration programs put significant emphasis on building quantitative, critical thinking and analytical skills.
+Students graduate not only with a demonstrated competence in their subject area, but also with the ability to apply that knowledge.

-Business administration students are also encouraged to have a minor:
+Business administration students are encouraged to add a minor: